darkbitio/k8s-mirror/README.md

 The original goal of this export format was to support ingestion by the [OpenCSPM](https://github.com/opencspm/opencspm) analysis platform.
 However, there are instances where analysis is best performed with a quick run of `kubectl`.
 Without having direct access to a client's cluster, a "mirror" cluster is needed.

+## What?

+Using the `kube-exporter.sh` in this repo, all the resources in a target cluster are exported to a local, new-line delimited json format.
+To view, this data, another instance of etcd and the kube-apiserver are needed, so that's what is baked into the container specified by this Dockerfile.
+The idea is that a local docker container running just the barebones components needed can be populated with the raw exported data directly into etcd.

 ## How?

 * Clone the repository